Keyboard shortcuts

 Caching Iterables

-Sometimes you need to reuse an iterable's results.
-Use cache() to store results for replay:
+Sometimes you need to reuse an iterable’s results multiple times.
+Use cache() to store results for replay, which is particularly useful for expensive computations or when you need to iterate over the same data multiple times:

 import { cache, enumerate } from "jsr:@j50n/proc@0.24.6";